MichaelC1999/chaser/README.md

 - Deposits are credited to the PoolBroker contract for the sake of keeping revenues, balances, and data separated and individual for each pool
 - All withdraw requests have the PoolBroker receive the deposits, then pass them through the Integration contract to wherever the funds reach their destination (pool, other protocol, bridging, etc)
 - NOTE: During development, the Integration contract logic has sections where assetAddresses are changed to hardcoded values.
 This is because the testnet versions of some assets are different by protocol.
 The WETH used by Across is different than the WETH used by Aave, for example.

-#### Contract Architecture

-In order to make these integrations work, there are 2 impor